preyes323/JSON-crud/README.md

 TODO: Refactor for publish as npm package

-Minimalist API for interacting with JSON data in the format.
-Currently it has `fs` and `underscore` as its dependencies.
-It's currently setup for use with `node` modules but can easily be modified to be independent of `node`.
+Minimalist API for interacting with JSON data in the following format:

 ```json
 {